 From there we head towards Laguna Atascosa by way of the Bayview resacas, where we have chances of Anhinga, Least Bittern, and kingfishers among other species.
 Lying on the western shore of the Laguna Madre, Laguna Atascosa National Wildlife Refuge protects over 65,000 acres of coastal habitats.
+A few butterflies we may see today include Xami Hairstreak, Definite Patch, Blue Metalmark, Pale-rayed Skipper, and Boisduval's Yellow either here or later at the butterfly gardens of the Birding and Nature Center at South Padre.

-More than 410 species of birds have been recorded here, including Aplomado Falcon.
+More than 410 species of birds have been recorded at Laguna Acosta, including Aplomado Falcon.
 At the visitor center and nearby trails, we check out the feeders for close-up views of Green Jay, Long-billed Thrasher, Olive Sparrow, and perhaps a herd of Javelina.
 With luck, we may also encounter Coyote, Bobcat, Nine-banded Armadillo, Texas Tortoise, or even (but very improbably!) an Ocelot.

 After lunch at a local restaurant, we then head east.
 At the South Padre Island Convention Center, a boardwalk provides access to wetlands along the Laguna Madre that can provide incredible views of normally secretive rails such as Clapper and Virginia.
-There are also many other species to see here, including Reddish Egret, and

-Tricolored and Little Blue Herons, Black Skimmer, Brown and American White Pelicans, American Avocet, and various other shorebirds, terns, and waders.
+There are also many other species to see here, including Reddish Egret, and Tricolored and Little Blue Herons, Black Skimmer, Brown and American White Pelicans, American Avocet, and various other shorebirds, terns, and waders.
 We also hope to find Piping Plover-one of the country's most threatened shorebirds.
-We also visit the Birding and Nature Center at South Padre with its butterfly garden and chances of "Mangrove" Yellow Warbler in its stands of Black Mangrove.
+Here we visit the Birding and Nature Center, which offers chances of "Mangrove" Yellow Warbler in its stands of Black Mangrove in addition to the butterfly garden.

-On the return to Rancho Viejo, we shall stop briefly at wetlands along Hwy 48 in search of Wilson's Plover, Gullbilled Tern, and White-tailed Hawk.
+On the return to Rancho Viejo, we stop briefly at wetlands along Hwy 48 in search of Wilson's Plover, Gull-billed Tern, and White-tailed Hawk.
 We aim to get back to Rancho Viejo in good time to allow some birding on the grounds before dinner.